A Metric Space for Point Process Excitations: Method

-\paragraph{Diffusion Maps (DM).} Could we posit a diffusion process across event types?
-Random walk methods yield approximate manifold embeddings, proven helpful in deep representations~\cite{ref:kalatzis,ref:li,ref:rey}.
-Construed as graph affinities, the influences $\Phi$ guide a Markovian random walk of which diffusion maps~\cite{ref:ghanem, ref:lian, ref:coifman} may be approximated via spectral decomposition.
-We found that asymmetrical diffusion-maps embeddings (in the style of~\cite{ref:pham}) serve as an adequate initial condition but are not always conducive to stable learning in conjunction with our dynamic kernel basis.
-We term the model learned entirely this way as DM, and for brevity we relegate its review to Appendix A.
+Could we posit a diffusion process across event types, and estimate coordinates that recreate diffusion distances on an approximate Riemannian manifold?
+Random-walk manifold embeddings are helpful in deep representations~\cite{ref:kalatzis,ref:li,ref:rey}.
+Construed as graph affinities, the influences $\Phi$ guide a Markovian random walk of which diffusion maps~\cite{ref:ghanem,ref:lian,ref:coifman} may be approximated via spectral decomposition.
+We found that asymmetrical diffusion-maps embeddings in the style of~\citeR{ref:pham} serve as an adequate initial condition for $(X, Y)$ but are not always conducive to stable learning in conjunction with the rest of our iterative procedure.
+We term the model learned entirely this way as \texttt{HHG-DM}.

+We briefly review the technique's application here; the curious reader is encouraged to peruse the theory presented in Coifman and Lafon's seminal publication~\citeyear{ref:coifman}.
+Casting the influence matrix as edge weights in a bipartite graph flowing between $\textit{influence (col.)}\leftrightarrow\textit{reception (row)}$, we examine the diffusion process upon it~\cite{ref:pham}.
+We first normalize by density to our liking, per our selected value for the parameter $0\leq\alpha\leq 1$ according to

+Consider the row-stochastic version of $A$, named $B_R$.
+Its singular values multiplied by the left (orthonormal) eigenvectors thereof supply manifold embedding coordinates for the reception points, weighted by significance according to the singular values.
+Likewise, $B_I$ may be constructed as the row-stochastic transformation of $A^T$ from the same Eq.~\ref{eq:dm_norm}, of which the resultant coordinates grant us the influence points.
+In each set of coordinates, we preserve only those corresponding to the highest $m$ singular values---except for the largest, which is constant by definition.